You are here

 1907: The College is founded as the Arts and Crafts Society by Julia Hoffman, photographer, painter, sculptor, metal worker and weaver, out of her desire to foster the Arts and Crafts movement through classes and exhibitions.
 The first classes were held in members’ homes.

-1934: The Kramer Building in downtown Portland becomes the College’s first permanent site.
+1934: The Kramer Building, located in downtown Portland, becomes the College’s first permanent site.
 Founder Julia Hoffman dies at the age of 78.

-1936: Margery Hoffman Smith, Assistant State Director of the Federal Arts Program and daughter of Julia Hoffman, coordinates the interior design of the Timberline Lodge.
+1936: Margery Hoffman Smith, Assistant State Director of the Federal Arts Program and daughter of Julia Hoffman, coordinates the interior design of the Timberline Lodge, a part of the Works Project Administration (WPA).
 Hoffman Smith oversees the lodge’s architectural details and furnishings.

-1952: The Arts and Crafts Society merges with the Allied Art and Metal Guild and moves to a large home in northwest Portland.
+1952: The Arts and Crafts Society merges with the Allied Art and Metal Guild and moves to a large home located in Northwest Portland.

-1962: A former hospital building in northwest Portland is purchased and converted into studios and classrooms to accommodate the College’s growth.
+1962: A former hospital building in Northwest Portland is purchased and converted into studios and classrooms to accommodate the Society's growth.
 The Hoffman Gallery is dedicated, fulfilling Julia Hoffman’s dream of a permanent exhibition space for craft.

-1987: The College receives an endowment of $3.7 million from the estate of Howard Vollum.
-A foundation to oversee the endowment is established with its own Board of Trustees and bylaws.
+1987: OSAC receives an endowment of $3.7 million from the estate of Howard Vollum.
+A foundation is established to oversee the endowment and is comprised of its own Board of Trustees and bylaws.

-1988: A three year, studio-based Certificate in Crafts Program of college-level classes is inaugurated, which runs in conjunction with the popular Studio School classes and workshops.
+1988: The Certificate in Craft, a three-year, studio-based program of college-level classes, is inaugurated and runs in conjunction with the school’s Continuing Education Studio School classes and workshops for adults.

-1995: The College acquires property at the intersection of Barnes and Leahy, which includes an historic schoolhouse.
-The institution also receives a grant from Meyer Memorial Trust for $190,000 to fund campus renovation projects and to design a campus master plan.
+1995: The College acquires property at the intersection of Barnes and Leahy, , which includes an historic schoolhouse, the original farmhouse, and the donor’s family home, an Arts and Crafts bungalow.
+The institution also receives a grant from the Meyer Memorial Trust to fund campus renovation projects and design a campus master plan.

 1996: To reflect the institution’s identity as a degree-granting college, Oregon School of Arts and Crafts becomes Oregon College of Art and Craft (OCAC).